Americans with Disabilities Act (1990)

 The third change, that is a transitional plan, was required to specifically outline postsecondary outcomes in every student’s IEP age 16 or older; it was a tremendous victory for an ever-increasing number of aging-out students with disabilities that were graduating and exiting public school programs.

 Alarmingly, students with disabilities were often left with no educational and vocational choices after high school: This meant that students with disabilities remained isolated, creating family strife about the dismal uncertainties presented to them.
+Contact this dissertation formatting service to get help with writing.
+Nothing should stop you from getting your degree.

 It was neglectful and hurtful to transitioning students with disabilities.
 Their plight was saved with IDEA (1990), and the problem of transitional planning was remedied.